 How to apply

 Download a discretionary relief claim.
-Return your completed form to the Business Rates Service, PO Box 3, Manchester, M15 5BA or fax: 0161 274 7215.
+Return your completed form with the requested documents to the Business Rates Service, PO Box 3, Manchester, M15 5BA or fax: 0161 274 7215.